4/12/06 Philistia Triumph thou because of me. An explanation of Psalm 60.8.

 For reasons beyond my grasp, the author of the Bible in any event decided to set his Seat in the middle of Canaan [Palestine].
 He calls Himself many names, including Adonai or Baal, meaning Lord; Elohim, a plural form of El, God, and YHVH, meaning I Am).

 Around 1700-1500 B.C. a group of Indo-Europeans called the Hittites descended out of the steppes of Russia, settled their capital near Ankara, Turkey, and established an empire stretching through the land of Canaan to Egypt; and their threat of world conquest set off one of the first Middle-Eastern wars: between the Hattia (the Hittites) and Egypt.
-Palestine became the battleground of this first of the world's "world" wars.
-For all the peoples around the area were drawn into the battle.
+Palestine became the battleground of this first of the world's "world" wars, for all the peoples around the area were drawn into the battle.
 This included the Canaanites, Jebusites of Jerusalem, the Hurrians, Hivites, Perizzites, and Amorites.
 Included in this group were the sons of Abraham, an Aramaean gone astray.

 page 8